frdr-dfdr/frdr_docs/docs/en/about.md

 * September 2016: Alpha testing of the user interfaces was started thanks to the contribution of discovery interface code developed by the University of British Columbia.
 * April 2017: Beta testing was started and the project was put in limited production mode with a small number of research groups.
 * August 2019: CANARIE announced $2M of funding to CARL Portage, of which a portion is going towards moving FRDR into full production.
+* September 2020: Funding in support of the development of FRDR is administered  through the New Digital Research Infrastructure Organization (NDRIO).
+* Feb 2021: FRDR’s repository services launched in full production!

 ## Geodisy Project

 FRDR’s Geodisy map search (beta) is an open source discovery tool that allows users to find open data from Canadian researchers by using an interactive map.
 Research data can be hard to find, and even harder when looking for data about a specific area or place.
-Geodisy changes that, giving users a window into the world of research data with map-based tools familiar to everyone.
-Geodisy currently sources data from [Scholars Portal Dataverse](https://dataverse.scholarsportal.info/), which houses material from institutions across Canada.
-FRDR’s Geodisy will continue to expand upon its collection to include more institutional sources.
+Geodisy changes that, giving users a window into the world of research data with straightforward map-based tools.
+Currently in beta, the map search includes datasets from [repositories indexed by FRDR](https://www.frdr-dfdr.ca/discover/html/repository-list.html?lang=en) with bounding box metadata.
+Dataverse repository datasets with location metadata and/or geospatial files are also included.
+FRDR’s Geodisy will continue to expand upon its collection to include more datasets from FRDR’s source list of institutional repositories